RemiKalbe/cunw/README.md

 - Recursively traverses a directory and collects file content
 - Generates a Markdown file representing the codebase structure and content
-- Supports excluding and including files based on glob patterns
+- Supports excluding files based on glob patterns
 - Respects `.gitignore` files by default (can be disabled)
 - Allows specifying the maximum depth of directory traversal
 - Supports following symbolic links (disabled by default)